This blog may contain affiliate links. Read our disclosure policy for more info.

 Yolo Hostel – Budget Backpackers

 We spent a few nights here and really found it to be great value for money!
 The location is perfect for exploring Poblado and Betty’s Bowls is located right out the front.
-Dorms and private rooms are cheap and there is a beautiful backyard for socializing including a kitchen.
+Dorms start at $10 USD while private rooms are around $30 USD and there is a beautiful backyard for socializing including a kitchen.
 It is a social “chill” hostel, not one for those looking to party.

-*Party hostel alternative: Black Sheep is a popular budget backpacker hostel that is much more of a “party scene.”
+Party hostel alternative: Black Sheep is a popular budget backpacker hostel that is much more of a “party scene.”
 It is also really nice and a great choice.
-You can book the Black sheep on Hostelworld or Booking.com (but be sure to book in advance because it’s usually fully booked.)
+You can book the Black Sheep on Hostelworld or Booking.com for about $15 USD (but be sure to book in advance because it’s usually fully booked).

 Los Patios – Mid-range Budget

 This hostel is as flashy as hostels can get.
 First of all, it is massive and has everything you could imagine within it (like a gym!)
-They offer dorm beds as well as private rooms that rival luxury hotels – but do expect to pay more than any other hostel in the area.
+They offer dorm beds as well as private rooms that rival luxury hotels – but do expect to pay more than any other hostel in the area, around $20 USD for a dorm bed.
+You can get a private room for $52 USD.
 They host rooftop parties on the weekends and it is a social place to be too.

 The Click Clack Hotel is a very modern hotel located in an ideal location – not far from the action but in a quiet place where you’ll be able to get a good night’s sleep.
-They have a gorgeous rooftop with a pool and bar as well as a highly rated onsite restaurant.
-Breakfast is included in the room rate.
+They have a gorgeous rooftop with a pool and bar as well as a highly-rated onsite restaurant.
+The cheapest room here is $179 USD a night and breakfast is included in the rate

 Secure your room at Click Clack Hotel on Booking.com.